songster-sa/aws-developer-associate-notes/readme.md

     - long polling - response only when data or timeout (20sec)
 - not supported in all regions - only in 4
 - 1st million requests are free - then 0.50
+- Delay Q - msg stays invisible form 0-900sec
+- for msg >256KB to 2GB - use S3

 ## SWF -Simple Workflow Service
 - task based queue (rather than msg based)